This is a true story of a man who reported amazing UFO sightings as an air traffic controller of Japan Air Self-Defense Force (JASDF).

-Kiuchi tracked the flying object as a small dot on a radar screen.
+Kiuchi actually tracked the unidentified flying object as a small dot on a radar screen of Hyakuri Air Base.

-It appeared around Izumo, Simane and flew to Sendai, Tohoku.
+It appeared around Izumo, Simane at first and then it flew to Sendai, Tohoku.

-After that, it vanished from the radar screen.
+After that, it vanished from the radar screen without leaving any trace.

-The distance from Izumo to Sendai is about 780 kilometers (480 miles) and therefore it takes about 40 minutes to fly from Izumo to Sendai by plane no matter how fast it flies.
+The distance from Izumo to Sendai is about 780 kilometers (about 480 miles) and thus it takes at least about 40 minutes to fly from Izumo to Sendai by plane no matter how fast it flies.

 The distance from Izumo to Sendai is about 780 kilometers (480 miles)

-Amazingly, the flying object flew 780 kilometers (480 miles) in just 3 minutes.
+However, the unidentified flying object flew 780 kilometers (about 480 miles) in just 3 minutes.

-In 1970s when Kiuchi worked for JASDF, there is no aircraft capable of flying at that speed on the earth.
+In 1970s when Kiuchi worked for the JASDF, there was no aircraft capable of flying at such high speed in the world.

 X-15 after igniting rocket engine

-Another possibility is that the flying object is a meteorite.
+Another possibility is that it was a meteorite.

 If so, the meteorite should fall parabolically.

-However, the flying object he tracked by radar flew parallel to the earth’s surface at a certain altitude.
+However, the unidentified flying object Kiuchi tracked by radar flew parallel to the earth’s surface at a certain altitude.

-Therefore, he could not think of anything but the craft of extraterrestrial origin, although his assumption cannot be scientifically confirmed.
+Therefore, Kiuchi could not think of anything but an artifact of extraterrestrial origin.

-Furthermore, JASDF has also conducted interviews with pilots.
+By the way, the JASDF conducted interviews with pilots.

 In the interviews, pilots were asked as follows.

-Please let us know, if you remember something different happen to you in flight.
+Please let us know, if you remember something different happened to you in flight.

-Then, a lot of pilots stated that they have seen UFOs in flight.
+Amazingly, a lot of pilots stated that they saw UFOs in flight.